akretion/connector-google-spreadsheet/README.md

 # connector-google-spreadsheet

-This module allows the importation of Google Spreadsheet into Odoo.
+This module allows the importation of Google Spreadsheets into Odoo.

 Important notes:
 ================
-- The header row is mandatory, and use the same syntax as native Odoo CSV importation tool.
+- The header row is mandatory, and use the same syntax as the native Odoo CSV importation tool.
-- In order to upload importation errors into Google Spreadsheet you must title the *first* column of your Google sheet: "ERRORS".
+- In order to upload importation errors into a Google Spreadsheet, you must title the *first* column of your Google sheet: "ERRORS".
 - In order to determine the rows to import the program check the length of the first column of data.
-In other words if the first column of *data* (not the "ERRORS" column) is empty the corresponding record is not imported.
+In other words if the first column of *data* (not the "ERRORS" column) is empty the program raise an error (no data to import)
 - Empty columns (with even the header cell empty) are ignored.
 - Unknown model's columns are also ignored.